 You want to make sure that your website always looks fresh and modern.
 That means paying for design updates from a professional graphic designer.

 - $0 – $1,600 per month, depending on the complexity of the design

 You can use Google’s very good free analytics, but you could incorporate additional tracking and reporting mechanisms for deeper insight or special analysis.

 - $0 – $300 per month

-The above figures provide an abstract depictions, but that doesn’t really put the whole website building process into context.
-Here’s a realistic picture of a expenses for a basic, low-cost website for a small business.
+The above figures provide an abstract depiction, but that doesn’t really put the whole website-building process into context.
+Here’s a realistic picture of the expenses for a basic, low-cost website for a small business.

 The typical small business website won’t require much tech support.
 A simple brochure website with maybe a few service pages will cost about $60 per year if you handle routine maintenance and upgrades yourself.

 Many plans include web security as part of the service plans, and that includes extra spam protection for your comments section and contact forms.